-It was agreed that ETSU-R-97 has been a useful document to assist the planning process and that there is currently insufficient evidence available to recommend any change to this document.
-However, since it was agreed that AM may become more of an issue in the future, the work recommended above would provide a foundation for clearly identifying and understanding the extent of the AM noise issue and therefore whether any amendment to ETSU-R-97 would be appropriate at some future date.
+It was agreed that that there is currently insufficient evidence available on AM to recommend any change to ETSU-R-97.
+However, the work recommended above would provide a foundation for clearly identifying and understanding the extent of the AM noise issue and therefore whether any amendment to ETSU-R-97 would be appropriate at some future date.

-In the meantime it was agreed that the advice should be given to all stakeholders involved in windfarm development including LPAs:
+In the meantime it was agreed that the advice should be given to all stakeholders involved in windfarm development including LPAs regarding future developments:

-• Aerodynamic Modulation is a real effect in a few cases, but the cause is currently not understood and therefore when and where it occurs cannot be predicted.
+- Aerodynamic Modulation is a real effect in a few cases, but the cause is currently not understood and therefore when and where it occurs cannot be predicted. - For future windfarm developments, developers may wish to allow some margin to allow for the noise created by this effect. - Research will be commissioned to understand the issues surrounding Amplitude Modulation